Zahia-Elkhalifi/Naruto/README.md

 * PROJECT TITLE:Naruto Game.<br />
 * HOW TO START THIS PROJECT: Open 'project.greenfoot' and follow the game instruction.<br />
-* AUTHORS:KRhajar, Zahia-Elkhalifi, Jabri Latifa,asmae-ghammouri.
+* AUTHORS:KRhajar, Zahia-Elkhalifi, latifajabri, asmae-ghammouri.